 This historic museum boasts a vast and slightly creepy collection of stuffed, bottled and dried creatures from around the globe, from llamas to coelacanths and butterflies.
-Fossil-mad children can gawp at dinosaur skeletons and admire the 42ft kronosaurus, a prehistoric marine reptile, while rock fans will head straight for the meteorites and gemstones.
-Your entry charge includes admission to the interconnected Peabody Museum of Archaeology & Ethnology.
+Fossil-mad children can gawk at dinosaur skeletons and admire the 42-foot kronosaurus, a prehistoric marine reptile, while rock fans will head straight for the meteorites and gemstones.
+The entry charge includes admission to the interconnected Peabody Museum of Archaeology & Ethnology.

-Less than 20 miles north of Boston in Salem, the Peabody Essex Museum is home to one of the largest art collections in New England (around 1 million works in total).
+Less than 20 miles north of Boston in Salem, the Peabody Essex Museum is home to one of the largest art collections in New England (around 1.8 million works in total).
 The backbone of the museum’s stock is maritime art, but there is also African, American, Asian, Native American and Oceanic art from which to choose.
-For a break in the appreciation, relax in the sunny atrium or grab lunch in the outdoor Garden Restaurant.
+For a break in the appreciation, relax in the atrium’s bright café.

 Given Harvard’s history and status, it stands to reason it has one of the country’s best university art collections.
 The collection includes more than 250,000 pieces, from Neolithic sculpture to 21st-century conceptual installations, all housed under one Renzo Piano–designed glass roof: The Fogg Museum, known for its European and American collections; the Busch-Reisinger Museum, with its focus on works from German-speaking countries; and the Arthur M. Sackler Museum, housing one of the most important Asian art collections in the U.S.